b---c/draft-bdc-something-something-certificate/main.md

    [[ To be removed by the RFC Editor before publication as an RFC (should that come to pass) ]]

    draft-bdc-something-something-certificate-05

+   * Change intended status of the draft to Informational

    draft-bdc-something-something-certificate-04